myhro/docs-content/content/reference/cli/update.md

 These rolling update strategies are:

-* `one-for-one (default)`: It updates all the instances of your component one after the other.
+* `one-by-one (default)`: It updates all the instances of your component one after the other.
 * `all-at-once`: It updates all the instances of your component at a time.
 * `hot-swap`: It replaces all the instances of your component by new ones with the desired version.